President of Somaliland

-The president of Somaliland (Madaxweynaha Jamhuuriyadda Soomaaliland; رئيس جمهورية صوماليلاند) is the head of state and head of government of Somaliland.
+The president of the Republic of Somaliland (Madaxweynaha Jamhuuriyadda Soomaaliland; رئيس جمهورية صوماليلاند) is the head of state and head of government of Somaliland.
 The president is also commander-in-chief of the Somaliland Armed Forces.
 The president represents the Government of Somaliland.

 The first president of Somaliland was Abdirahman Ahmed Ali Tuur.
-The current office-holder is the 5th president Muse Bihi Abdi, who took office on 13 December 2017.
+The current office-holder is the 6th president Abdirahman Mohamed Abdullahi, who took office on 12 December 2024.
 The President can serve a maximum of two five-year terms.

 The Republic of Somaliland regards itself as the successor state to the former British Somaliland Protectorate, which was an independent country for a few days in 1960 as the State of Somaliland.

 History

 The first president of Somaliland was Abdirahman Ahmed Ali Tuur, one of the leaders of the Somali National Movement (SNM), who took office on 7 June 1991, weeks after Somaliland was declared a republic.
 Since then the office has been held by four further people: Muhammad Haji Ibrahim Egal, Dahir Riyale Kahin, Ahmed Mohamed Mohamoud, and Muse Bihi Abdi.